-UPDATE: August 26, 2020 – With the passage of AB2257 by the California senate on August 25, 2020, freelance translators and interpreters have now joined the list of professions exempt from AB5.
-This means that, with some restrictions, they they are no longer required to be registered as employees of their LSP clients, a change that should help reverse the flight of outsourced language service jobs from the state.
+UPDATE: August 26, 2020 – With the passage of AB2257 by the California Senate on August 25, 2020, freelance translators and interpreters have now joined the list of professions exempt from AB5.
+This means that, with some restrictions, they are no longer required to be registered as employees of their LSP clients, a change that should help reverse the flight of outsourced language service jobs from the state.
 Although this represents a major victory for lobbying efforts on behalf of freelance language professionals, new certification requirements for interpreters may pose a challenge for some, and the US-based ALC is lobbying for an extension of the period before certification becomes mandatory in California.
-In addition, other jurisdictions have considered laws and regulations similar to AB5, so the issues discussed in this blog post are likely continue to affect the language industry going forward.
+In addition, other jurisdictions have considered laws and regulations similar to AB5, so the issues discussed in this blog post are likely to continue to affect the language industry going forward.

 The COVID-19 pandemic represents a potentially existential challenge for many language service companies.
 Many companies are experiencing a decline in revenue due to COVID-19 as the effects of mandatory business closures ripple through the economy.
 However, others, particularly MT-centric providers, have seen a rapid uptick in demand in recent weeks.